Horry County Schools updates COVID-19 quarantine guidelines - NewsBreak

 Horry County Schools updates COVID-19 quarantine guidelines

 HORRY COUNTY, S.C.
-(WBTW) — Horry County Schools has updated their coronavirus quarantine guidelines.
+(WBTW) — Horry County Schools has updated the district’s coronavirus quarantine guidelines.

 The new guidelines include isolation for at least five days, even if you have been vaccinated.